 In OCP, MDataInfo contains both per transaction user bits as well as per byte.
 However, AXI’s WUSER only contains per byte information.
 In order to interoperate with AXI slave, OCP master bridge will create NOC packets such that the per transaction portion of MDataInfo is appended to the MReqInfo (upper part).

+AXI to OCP error response mapping